Brynmawr Experiment: Quaker response

 In response to the increase in poverty in the South Wales coalfield after the General Strike, the Friend's Home Committee of the Religious Society of Friends (Quakers) set up the Coalfields Distress Committee in 1926 to consider how to respond.
 After receiving reports from Quakers working in other parts of the area, it was decided to raise a group of volunteers prepared to live and work in Brynmawr.

 This area was identified as being particularly vulnerable, because the local coal mines were considered exhausted and there seemed little chance of traditional industries returning.
-Those who were able to work had to travel long distances to work and may young and older workers could find no employment at all.
+Those who were able to work had to travel long distances to work and many young and older workers could find no employment at all.

 In addition, the size of the town at the time (estimated as being 7000) was considered to be of a size that relief work was possible and personal.

 The Quakers also had good relations with the town of Worthing which enabled and encouraged the initial work.

 The Brynmawr Experiment was carried on for most of the period that it existed as a vision of Peter Scott, a former Royal Field Artillery Captain and well-known figure in Quaker circles in the South-East of England after the First World War.

 There were three periods of activity which can be considered to be part of the Brynmawr Experiment and that were associated with Peter Scott.
 These were an initial period associated with the Quakers.
 A second period associated with the development of small scale factory production in Brynmawr and a final period where he tried to create a utopian society based on subsistence agriculture and unpaid volunteer labour.